HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 * HDF5 versions: All

 ### Solutions
-* Implement varn-like API inside the log-based VOL
+* Provide a customized H5Dwriten API inside the log-based VOL
+  + Works similar to varn APIs in PnetCDF.
   + The signature of H5Dwrite (H5VLdataset_write from within the VOL) cannot be modified.
     The dataspace argument is the only argument to indicate the selected regions to write.
     A simple approach is to have the log-based VOL interpret the data in the memory buffer as following the order of dataspace selections.